 Putt-Putt Golf & Games: This Farragut favorite declares “family fun is our specialty!”
 Attractions include miniature golf courses, batting cages, a video arcade and a “snack shack.”
 Be sure to check the daily specials for family-friendly deals.
 For more information including pricing and hours, click here.

 Hard Knox Roller Girls: East Tennessee’s first all-female flat track roller derby league!
 All games are played at the World’s Fair Exhibition Hall.
 Adult tickets are $10.00 and children (6-12) are $5.00.
-Check website for the schedule.
+Check the Facebook page for more details.

 Knoxville Lightning Women’s Football: The team is part of the Independent Women’s Football League (IWFL).
 Austin-East High School is the location for home games.
 Check website for ticket details and the schedule.